One Goodbye in Ten

-"One Goodbye in Ten" is a song by British singer-songwriter Shara Nelson, released in September 1993 as the second single from her first solo album, What Silence Knows (1993).
+"One Goodbye in Ten" is a song by British singer-songwriter Shara Nelson, released in September 1993 by Cooltempo Records as the second single from the singer's first solo album, What Silence Knows (1993).
+Written by her with British band Saint Etienne and produced by Michael Peden, the song received critical acclaim and peaked at number 21 on the UK Singles Chart.
+Additionally, it was a top-30 hit in Austria and a top-50 hit in the Netherlands.

+Background

+In an interview with Melody Maker, Nelson told about making the song, "I heard what they [Saint Etienne] did to "Only Love Can Break Your Heart" and thought 'Oooh, that's interesting'.
+I liked the mood they created.
+I told them I wanted something on a Motown verge and they agreed and did some backing tracks.
+We got together in a room and that was it.
+The song came very quickly.
+The words suddenly popped into my head."

 Critical reception

-In his weekly UK chart commentary, James Masterton wrote, "Shara Nelson follows up July's No.19 hit "Down That Road" with a song which is a vast improvement on its predecessor.
-"One Goodbye in Ten" shows off her voice to dramatic effect, a ballad in the classic Motown sense, strings and all.
+In his weekly UK chart commentary, James Masterton wrote, "Shara Nelson follows up July's No.19 hit 'Down That Road' with a song which is a vast improvement on its predecessor.
+'One Goodbye in Ten' shows off her voice to dramatic effect, a ballad in the classic Motown sense, strings and all.
 If there was any justice this would be a massive hit.
 Sadly I fear most record buyers will be too insular to appreciate the brilliance of this track."
+Everett True from Melody Maker named it Single of the Week, saying, "She sings like singing is the purest joy of all.
+'One Goodbye in Ten' has one simple, wonderful trick.
+It sounds like two dozen other Sixties soul stormers, and that is an art not to be sneered at.
+It brings happiness to my table."

-Gavin Reeve from Smash Hits gave it four out of five, adding, "Once again Shara takes us down that road to a time when singers could actually sing and musical instruments didn't go bleep.
+John Harris from NME named it "Big Relief Single of the Week", stating that it "is full of unrequited love, secret glances, and tears on lonely pillows".
+He added that the song is "every bit as full of quality, profundity and wonder.
+This, in a rather cutting nutshell, is the best thing Stanley and Wiggs have ever been involved with."
+Adam Higginbotham from Select praised it as "gorgeous" and "a dream-ticket Saint Etienne-style pastiche of top-form Bacharach & David '60s soul".
+Gavin Reeve from Smash Hits gave it four out of five, writing, "Once again Shara takes us down that road to a time when singers could actually sing and musical instruments didn't go bleep.
 A real jeans commercial of a record that holds your hand and whispers "come on, you know you want to".
 Mellow with a capital mmm..."
 Jonathan Bernstein from Spin remarked that Bob Stanley and Pete Wiggs from Saint Etienne contribute on the single, describing it as "almost perky" with its "early-60s Doris Troy pop-soul stylings."